-Starting in May 2018 we have changed the recipe.
-Formerly it contained 10% pyrophyllite (Pyrax) (in addition to 10% talc).
-We switching the pyrophyllite to ball clay.
-This slightly reduces crazing of glazes and greatly increases plasticity.
-It feels very smooth and you will be able to make thinner and lighter ware than ever before.
+The plasticity of the new version (see recipe change info below) has greatly increased plasticity, it feels very smooth and you will be able to make thinner and lighter ware than ever before.
 It will dry very hard.
-This change slows the drying (giving students more time to work on their projects).
-Of course the greater plasticity is accompanied by a drying shrinkage increase, so care is needed to avoid cracking (do what is needed so the pieces dry evenly throughout the process).
+Drying is now slower (giving students more time to work on their projects).
+Of course, the greater plasticity is accompanied by a drying shrinkage increase, so care is needed to avoid cracking (do what is needed so the pieces dry evenly throughout the process).

 L215 surface after trimming a mug